Trisoma® - Trigger Point Therapy

 Have you ever had a headache, clonus or twitching muscles, after a massage?
 The massage might have felt great, but most probably your therapist activated trigger points on your body.

-Trisoma does not use injections, but the simplest and least invasive methods of direct pincer palpation (locating manually and pressing or holding firmly using thumb and finger), elbows and feet, as in Barefoot Deep Tissue Therapy.
-After release of trigger points in a muscle, several seconds of stretching will help "reset" the muscle, however stretching of affected muscles is recommended only if there is no pain, since muscle strands containing trigger points may be strained before the surrounding fibers "feel" a good stretch.
+Trisoma does not use drugs nor injections, but the simplest and least invasive methods of direct pincer palpation (locating manually and pressing or holding firmly using thumb and finger), elbows and feet, as in Barefoot Deep Tissue Therapy.
+After release of trigger points in a muscle, several seconds of gentle stretching can help "reset" the muscle, however stretching of affected muscles is recommended only if there is no pain, since muscle strands containing trigger points may be strained before the surrounding fibers "feel" a stretch.
 If 1-3 therapy visits do not produce relief, then referral is recommended.
 Paul also can teach clients how to work manually on themselves for many cases.
 Paul studied under John Harris, an Olympic Massage Therapist who has written books, videos and also teaches Trigger Point Therapy at the Santa Barbara Body Therapy Institute.

 Trigger Points were first mapped by Dr. Janet G. Travell, President Kennedy's physician, who found that many sufferers of myofascial pain had active points in predictable locations, and by treating these points, the pain would not only cease, but the cessation of the pain reflex would restore muscle function.
 When Senator Kennedy first consulted Dr. Travell in the spring of 1955, for muscle spasms in his left lower back that radiated to his left leg and made walking prohibitive, he was questioning his ability to continue his political career.
 Dr. Travell's “trigger point” therapy proved effective.[10]
 Since then Trigger Point Therapy has been used successfully by doctors and massage therapists on many clients who have suffered under the depredation of chronic myofascial pain with no relief from surgery or drugs.
 [More TrP History] Patient complaints that originate in the musculoskeletal system usually have multiple causes responsible for the total picture,[1b] but Trigger Point Therapy is used for myofascial pain syndromes, which may include headache (tension and migraine), neck, jaw, shoulder, arm, back, leg and various other local or referred symptoms.